bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 and depending on which bit was decoded, we perform the reverse calculation of Equation 10.
 For the :math:`b_{i+1} = 0` case, it may not look like the reverse calculation but the math should work out (haven't proven it, but my implementation works).
-Working with these ceil/floor functions is strange.
 In the end, the equations to encode/decode are straight forward but the logic of arriving at them is far from it.

 .. admonition:: Example 3: Encoding a Binary String to/from a Natural Number using uABS